 3. From the Earning Type drop-down list, select SA - Salary.

-4. Enter the Amount to be paid for each pay check.
+4. Enter the Amount to be paid for each paycheck.

 5. Select the Rate Code.